Marrwan03/Stone-Paper-Scissor-Game/README.md

 ###

-<h4 align="left">This game doesn't have features but it's good for anyone want to keep practise in function and procedure.</h4>
+<h4 align="left">This game doesn't have features but it's good for anyone want to keep practice in function and procedure.</h4>

 ###